A Health Alert for the African-American Community

 - Ascorbic Acid

 When you take only ascorbic acid found in your synthetic vitamin C tablet, your body must gather all of the other components of the full vitamin C complex from your body's other tissues in order to make use of it.
 In the event your body doesn't have adequate reserves of the other components, ascorbic acid itself will not provide the health benefits that are derived from the full C complex.
 Like vitamin C, almost all other vitamins offer their full health benefits when they are in the presence of a number of enzymes, co-enzymes, factors, co-factors, and even minerals.
-Vitamin D, for example, has a number of co-factors, the most important of which are Magnesium, Vitamin K, Vitamin A, Zinc and Boron, and may have as many as twelve active components.
+Vitamin D, for example, has a number of co-factors, the most important of which are Vitamin K2 and Vitamin A.

 The reason vitamin makers choose to produce synthetic vitamins rather than whole food nutritional supplements is because the production costs are significantly lower, which makes the profit margin significantly higher.
-The use of flowing agents in the manufacturing process also increases the profitability of the operation.
 It's been reported the profit margin on synthetics is 70 to 175 times higher than on natural whole food supplements.

 As mentioned previously, vitamin D and calcium work synergistically.
 While vitamin D is one of the most prevalent "vitamin" deficiencies in America, calcium is the mineral most likely to be deficient in the average American diet.
 The following table shows the adequate intakes for calcium as reported by the National Institute of Health's Office of Dietary Supplements:

 So as you can see, the issue of deficiency in the hormone vitamin D within the African-American community is a very serious problem with potentially dire health implications.
 Unfortunately, the media, who receives billions of dollars in advertising revenue from the pharmaceutical industry which sells tens of billions of dollars worth of cancer drugs and hundreds of billions of dollars worth of all drugs each year, has chosen not to disseminate the full story.
 And while the highest rate of vitamin D deficiency in the United States is found among African-Americans, it is important to note in light of the higher levels of vitamin D we now know are required to offer important protection from a host of chronic illnesses, studies show our White, Hispanic and Asian brothers and sisters also suffer extremely high rates of deficiency.
-Please assist the African-American Wellness Initiative in sharing this potentially life-saving information by informing everyone you care about of this website.
+Please assist the African-American Wellness Initiative in spreading this potentially life-saving information by sharing this article with everyone you care about.

 To learn more about the many benefits of this vitally important hormone, please visit our Articles page and select "Vitamin D" from the drop-down Article Search list.
 And be sure to keep up to date on the latest developments in the field of natural health by signing up for our e-newsletter.